bubl-ai/bubl-ai.github.io/_posts/2024-02-10-Raspberry-Pi-Setup.md

 Relevant Extensions to install:
 + Docker
 + Dev Containers
++ Black Formatter
+  - Set `Editor: Default Formatter' as 'Black Formatter'.
+  - Go to `Black-formatter: Args` and set `--line-length=80`.
+  - Set `editor.formatOnSave` to `true`.
++ autoDocstring
+  - You can choose the docstring format of your preference.

 ## 4. Connect to GitHub with SSH
 + Generate new ssh key, `ssh-keygen -t ed25519 -C "[your_email@domain.com]"`